Europa League last-16 draw: Man Utd face LASK as Inter tackle Getafe | Goal.com

 Spanish side Sevilla know what it takes to progress through the business end of the Europa League and will want to put down another marker to their rivals when tackling Roma.

-Wolfsburg will be doing likewise when facing Shakhtar Donetsk, while FC Basel are still waiting to discover who they will face after a storm in Germany delayed the second leg of Eintracht Frankfurt’s meeting with Red Bull Salzburg.
+Wolfsburg will be doing likewise when facing Shakhtar Donetsk, while FC Basel are still waiting to discover who they will face after a storm warning in Austria delayed the second leg of Eintracht Frankfurt’s meeting with Red Bull Salzburg.

 All of those left in the competition will be desperate to book a spot in the quarter-finals, while also dreaming of making it all the way to the final in Gdansk on May 27.